Peanut butter and jelly sandwich

-A peanut butter and jelly sandwich (PB&J) is a sandwich that consists of peanut butter and fruit preserves spread on sandwich bread.
+A peanut butter and jelly sandwich (PB&J or PBJ) is a sandwich that consists of peanut butter and fruit preserves spread on sandwich bread.
 It is known for its popularity among children in the United States and is considered a comfort food.
 The earliest recorded mention of a peanut butter and jelly sandwich appeared in 1901, suggesting it as a tea sandwich.
 It was popularized in the United States after mass-production made peanut butter accessible.
 Its nutritional value and long shelf-life made it a common meal for the poor during the Great Depression, and it was eaten by American soldiers during World War II.
 The sandwich was ingrained in popular culture by the 1950s and 1960s.
 Concern about peanut allergies has eroded its prominence as a school meal in the 21st century.

 Preparation and nutrition

 Peanut butter and jelly sandwiches (PB&J) consist of a layer of peanut butter and a layer of jelly or jam spread across sandwich bread.
 They are typically associated with grape jelly and white bread.
 Peanut butter and jelly sandwiches contain significant starch, protein, fat, and sugar content.
 While the fat and sugar content were considered beneficial when the sandwich was created, they came to be seen as undesirable toward the end of the 20th century.
 Critics of processed food point to the white bread, hydrogenated peanut butter, and corn syrup jelly that are commonly used to make the sandwich.

 Peanut butter can be substituted with other nut butters or Nutella, while jelly can be substituted with other preserves or fruit curd.
 The ingredients can be placed on other breads, including bagels.
 Variants include a cream cheese and jelly sandwich, called a CJ, or a peanut and marshmallow creme sandwich, called a fluffernutter.
 The Fool's Gold Loaf is a peanut butter, jelly, and bacon sandwich made with a hollowed-out loaf of bread at the Colorado Gold Mine Company in Denver; it became popularly associated with Elvis Presley after he spent $16,000 flying his associates to Denver to buy 22 of them.
 Amanda Hesser introduced "pbjs", sandwiches with tart berry jam and mousse made with foie gras on white bread, in a 2003 cookbook.